ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 # Deploying an existing Flask App on Heroku

-If you already have a Flask app running locally by just running it in IDLE, or at the command line (e.g. python hello.py), and you want to convert it to run on Heroku, you need to do three things.
+If you already have a Flask app running locally by just running it at the command line (e.g. python3 hello.py) and you want to convert it to run on Heroku, you need to do three things.
 Each is very simple.

 * It needs to be in a git repository.
 * You need a Procfile—this is usually just one line of code (see below.)